Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Introduction

-The use of minimal decomposition entropy to characterize AME states offers several potential advantages.
-It can, for instance, be used to classify AME states based on their interconvertibility using local unitary (LU) transformations.
+The classification of absolutely maximally entangled (AME) states, and multipartite states more generally, can be pursued through a variety of frameworks, one of which is based on their interconvertibility.
 Two $N$-party pure states, $\ket{\Psi}$ and $\ket{\Psi'}$, are said to be LU equivalent if there exists a set of local unitary operators $u_1, u_2, \dots, u_N$ such that $\ket{\Psi'} = \left( u_1 \otimes u_2 \otimes \cdots \otimes u_N \right) \ket{\Psi}.$ LU-equivalent states have identical entanglement content, making them equally useful for any application.
-Allowing local operations along with classical communication leads to a broader classification under the Local Operations and Classical Communication (LOCC) scheme \cite{bennettConcentratingPartialEntanglement1996,bennettExactAsymptoticMeasures2000}, in which the entanglement content of a state cannot increase, providing a partial ordering of states based on convertibility.
+Allowing local operations along with classical communication leads to a broader classification under the local operations and classical communication (LOCC) scheme \cite{bennettConcentratingPartialEntanglement1996,bennettExactAsymptoticMeasures2000}.
 A coarser classification is provided by stochastic LOCC (SLOCC) \cite{durThreeQubitsCan2000,acinGeneralizedSchmidtDecomposition2000}, which considers conversions achievable with a nonzero probability of success.
-For AME states, however, the LU, LOCC, and SLOCC classes coincide, so it suffices to consider only LU equivalence in their classification \cite{burchardtStochasticLocalOperations2020}.
+For AME states, however, the LU, LOCC, and SLOCC equivalence classes coincide, so it suffices to consider LU equivalence for their classification \cite{burchardtStochasticLocalOperations2020}.